A checklist for hunting season.

 Though it’s not even close to Christmas yet, there are plenty of folks around here who would deem this the “most wonderful time of the year.”
 Indeed, we say, with leaves turning, elk bugling, and opening day just around the corner, it doesn’t get much better than this.

-Rifle season is a mere couple weeks away, and many of us will fill the next five weeks with early mornings, backcountry pushes, and long days afield, all in the hopes of filling the freezer for the winter (and hanging a rack on the wall).
+Rifle season is upon us.
+Enter early mornings, backcountry pushes, and long days afield, all in the hopes of filling the freezer for the winter (and hanging a rack on the wall).
 Efforts are rewarded for hard work, but preparation and proper gear have as much to do with success as the hunt itself.
 Before leaving the truck, make sure you’re equipped to handle all the eventualities you could possibly encounter.
 In addition to proper licenses, here’s a sample of what to carry this season.

 On Your Body